Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: November 20, 2024

 Using Calretinin to Diagnose Mesothelioma

 Calretinin is a protein.
-Antibodies are made against the protein to detect malignant mesothelioma.
-Doctors use the protein to tell the difference between epithelioid and biphasic mesothelioma — the two most common cell types of this cancer.
+Researchers make calretinin antibodies to detect mesothelioma.
+Doctors use the protein to tell the difference between epithelioid and biphasic mesothelioma.
+These are the two most common cell types of this cancer.
 The protein also helps distinguish mesothelioma from adenocarcinoma.

-Pathologists do this by staining a cancer tissue sample with a calretinin antibody that reacts to calretinin.
+Pathologists stain a cancer tissue sample with a calretinin antibody.
+It reacts to calretinin.
 A calretinin stain tests positive in most cases of mesothelioma.

 55% and 90%